RadhikaModi123/Connect/README.md

 => By default The port will be same as specified in .env file, but incase no port is provided 5000 will be assigned as port by defualt.

-=> JWT Tokens expire in 36000 miliseconds
+=> JWT Tokens expire in 36000 mili